shafinmalik/sequencer/README.md

 # sequencer
- A simple bioinformatics toolkit for finding the similarity between amino acid sequences.
+ A simple bioinformatics tool for finding the similarity between amino acid sequences.

 ## DNA struct